ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-07-mongodb-indexes-optimization-sparseness.md

 * Sort fields second
 * Range fields last

-8. The simple case of poor performance for the
+8. The simple case of spotting poor performance in a MongoDB query is looking through the database output log - all slow queries get logged.
+MongoDB also has [mongotop](https://docs.mongodb.org/manual/reference/program/mongotop/) a utility that enables you to track read and write performance during a time interval.
+You can also use [mongostat](https://docs.mongodb.org/manual/reference/program/mongostat/) to get quick overview of running mongod or mongos instances.

+Again, this mongoDB class is really good.
+Again, this class shows me that there might be a bit too much control and power given to the average developer who might be using MongoDB.